-The thorax is an irregularly shaped cylinder with a narrow opening (superior thoracic aperture) superiorly and a relatively large opening (inferior thoracic aperture) inferiorly.
-The superior thoracic aperture is open, enabling continuity together with the neck; the inferior thoracic aperture is closed by the diaphragm.
+The Thorax is an irregularly shaped cylinder with a narrow opening, called as superior thoracic aperture; and inferiorly it is a relatively large opening called as inferior thoracic aperture.
+The superior thoracic aperture is open from where it enables the continuity of the thorax together with the neck; whereas the inferior thoracic aperture is closed by the diaphragm.

 The thoracic cavity enclosed by the thoracic wall and the diaphragm is subdivided into 3 major compartments: